-Claude AI Models Compared: Opus, Sonnet & Haiku Guide
+Claude AI Models Compared: Opus 4.6, Sonnet & Haiku Guide

 Anthropic offers three tiers of Claude models, each optimized for different use cases.
-This guide helps you choose the right model for your needs, whether you're building apps, writing content, or just chatting.
+This guide covers the latest lineup including the newly released Claude Opus 4.6, helping you choose the right model for coding, agents, writing, or analysis.

 Quick Summary (TL;DR)